BEGINNERS: ‘Joy of Meditation’ courses & group (Sundays & Tuesdays)

 OM HEALING: every Friday 8.10pm

-Part of the Ramakrishna Group, please see the OM Healing page of this website.
+Part of the Ramakrishna Group, please see the OM Healing page.

 ACCESS: Open to all, no booking required.